jingyiwang1209/news/README.md

 ```
 ### For the query 2, a view called "viewer" above should be created to hold a table of each author's id and the total occurrences of each id.
 Then the query can be created with "viewer" joining the authors table to show each author's name and the total number of times readers access to all the articles of each author.
 The query 2 gives the answer to the 2nd question.

-### Some view functions need to be created for the efficient creation of query 3 (put them to the area as indicated in newsdb.py):
+### Some view functions need to be created for the efficient creation of query 3 (put them in the area indicated in newsdb.py):
 ```
 view_total = "create view total as select time::timestamp::date, "\
              "count(status) as total_count from public.log "\